mbutsk/open-drpc/README.md

 In here you may put any actions that will be performed when importing the module.

-It should return a list of Steam app IDs, upon receiving which open-drpc will call the `game_data` function.
+It must return a list of Steam app IDs, upon receiving which open-drpc will call the `game_data` function.

 #### `game_data`

 This function must accept an argument - a `dict` with the game data received from Steam Web API

-It should return the same object with updated information of the game, like the name or links.
+It must return the same object with updated information of the game, like the name or links.

 You can also change the `image` and `description` in the object to change the image and description of the RPC respectively.